terrytaylorbiz/portfolio/README.md

 The results --- The docs I created provide a lot of very useful info.
 Not only concepts, but critical details that you could only appreciate when actually trying to use a complex system like AD that was still under development.
 For example, in one dialog, if you left a space after an entry, the system would crash and your project that took 3-4 hours to build would be lost.

 Why I left --- The client office was in a beautiful building on the banks of the Rhein river, and I lived 5 minutes by bike in a converted abbey.
 The office atmosphere was very socialable and friendly.
 It was one of the most pleasant places I have ever worked.
 And my employer Goetz und Weise was the best.
 But AD was still in development and was quite a challenge to use.
 It would be years before the product was ready for beta release.
+And I had basically hit the wall with AD; it was so complicated to do the most basic things that without a lot of help from the PM's I did not see how I could make much more progress.
 I asked many times to move to the office where the program/product managers were located, but this was not going to happen.
-There were several new writers who took the traditional approach to documenting such a system (lots of text and no examples), and it seemed that the client was quite satisfied with that approach.
-It was time to move on.
+Finally, there were several new writers who took the traditional approach to documenting such a system (lots of text and no examples), and it seemed that the client was quite satisfied with that approach.
+It was time to move on, and G&W did not have a different project for me.
 One thing is for sure, any new writer who wanted to learn how AD actually worked would have saved months of effort by reading the docs I wrote.

 ### 21_FGX_UG.pdf